 256GB to 1TB - Speeds Up To 515MBps

 For a single PCIe module or even a dual SATA SSD RAID 0 drive, USB 3.1's 10Gbps bandwidth will allow the flash memory to operate at peak speeds.
-Just make sure the USB-C SSD drive explicitly mentions USB 3.1 'Gen 2' compatibility in it's chipset to indicate it's a full 10Gbps speed device. ('Gen 1' refers to the older 5Gbps USB 3.0 speeds.)
+Just make sure the USB-C SSD drive explicitly mentions USB 3.1 'Gen 2' compatibility in it's chipset to indicate it's a full 10Gbps speed device. ('Gen 1' refers to the older 5Gbps USB 3.0 speed standard.)

 Dual SSD Modules - Speeds to 770MBps